Guidelines: How to Write about People with Disabilities

 Rosa's Law and the Language of Bullying

-The disability community supports a national campaign called “Spread the word to end the word,” which raises the public’s awareness about ending use of “the R word.”
-This movement is also part of the battle against bullying, which often begins with demeaning and destructive words.
+A national campaign called “Spread the Word to End the Word” helped raise the public’s awareness about ending use of the word retarded.
+This movement was also part of the battle against bullying, which often begins with demeaning and destructive words.

 Thanks to Our Reviewers

 We are grateful to many individuals and disability organizations for their input on this edition of the Guidelines.
-A partial list of endorsers includes:
+A partial list of contributors includes: